-For groups of reinsurance contracts covering onerous underlying contracts that were entered into before or at the same time as the onerous underlying contracts, the Group will establish a loss- recovery component at 1 January 2023.
+For groups of reinsurance contracts covering onerous underlying contracts that were entered into before or at the same time as the onerous underlying contracts, the Group will establish a loss-recovery component at 1 January 2023.
 For some groups of contracts measured under the modified retrospective approach, the Group will determine the loss-recovery component with reference to the amount of the loss component that relates to the underlying contracts at 1 January 2023.

-For reinsurance contracts initiated between 2011 and 2013, the Group will not identify a loss-recovery component because it does not have reasonable and supportable information to do so.
+For reinsurance contracts initiated between 2011 and 2013, the Group will not identify a loss-recovery component because it does not have reasonable and supportable information to do a second component because it does not have reasonable and supportable information to do a second contract.